 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Trackmobile Operator

-In 2016, there was an estimated number of 12,800 jobs in the United States for Subway or Streetcar Operator.
+There were about 12,800 jobs for Subway or Streetcar Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 4.7% which is below the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Subway or Streetcar Operator by 2026.
-The BLS estimates 1,300 yearly job openings in this field.
+There will be an estimated 1,300 positions for Subway or Streetcar Operator per year.